Skip to main content

 The regions the furthest away are the most impacted.
 As the neurons develop, they have to travel the furthest distance away from the stem cells.
 This means these neurons have more chances of getting “stuck or lost” on their way to their final destination.

 Misconception: A common belief is that prenatal alcohol exposure (PAE) during the later stages of pregnancy is less harmful.
-This is fact false.
+This is in fact false.
 The brain keeps growing and changing all throughout the pregnancy, up to the end.

 There is no safe time or amount of alcohol to consume during pregnancy, and any amount of alcohol may harm the developing baby.